FormalExchange/Thesis/Efficient Continuous Auctions/formalization/README.md

 # Efficient and Verified Continuous Double Auctions
-This is the coq formalization accompanying our paper.
+This is the coq formalization accompanying our thesis.

 To compile our Coq code, you need to have a Coq compiler.
 We have tested our code using Coq version 8.17.1, and it compiles successfully without errors.